Teradata internally stores the date as INTEGER.

 (CURRENT_DATE – DATE ‘0001-01-01’) MOD 7 + 1

-Below are three alternative ways to calculate the first day of a month for any date (based on a large test table).
+Here are three methods for determining the first day of any month based on a comprehensive test table.